nathanael-fijalkow/games_book/_build/html/_sources/2_Regular/zielonka.md

 Without loss of generality $C \in \F$ (otherwise we consider the complement $\Muller(2^C \setminus \F)$).
 We number the levels of $T_\F$ from the leaves to the root such that nodes labelled by sets in $\F$ are even and the other ones odd (this will be used for defining the parity condition).
-See  Figure {ref}`2-fig:Zielonka_tree_example` for a possible numeration of the levels (on the right hand side), the other options being shifts of this numeration by an even number.
+See  {numref}`2-fig:Zielonka_tree_example` for a possible numeration of the levels (on the right hand side), the other options being shifts of this numeration by an even number.

 The set of states of $\Zielonka_\F$ is the set of branches of $T_\F$.
 We represent a branch by $(S_1,\dots,S_k)$